Student Organization's Constitution & By-Laws

 Article VI - Relationship with Other Organizations*

 Section 1 State any present or intended relation the organization may have to other local, state, or national organizations.
 Special Note: Some organizations do not have a relationship with other local, state, or national organizations.
-This article is recommended only if there is a relationship with other organizations.
+In this case, please explicitly state the situation of non-affiliation.

 Section 1 Structure of the Committees